Holidays Calendar for August 6, 2018

 This Day in History

 • 1998 Died: André Weil, French mathematician and academic, one of the most influential scientists of the 20th century.
-He is known for foundational work in number theory and algebraic geometry.
+He is known for his foundational work in number theory and algebraic geometry.

 • 1990 The United Nations Security Council ordered a global trade embargo against Iraq, thus responding Iraq's invasion to Kuwait.

 • 1978 Died: Edward Durell Stone, American architect, early proponent of modern architecture in the USA.
-He is known as designer of Radio City Music Hall (New York) and the Kennedy Center (Washington, D.C.).
+He is known as the designer of Radio City Music Hall (New York) and the Kennedy Center (Washington, D.C.).

 • 1945 Died: Richard Bong, American soldier and pilot.
 He is known for his highest-scoring air race, having shot down at least 40 Japanese aircraft during WWII.
 In 1944 he received the Medal of Honor.